 2021 Institute Participants

 The 2021 Research Training Institute (RTI) is offered in a virtual format from June 2021 to June 2022.
-The institute provides high-quality advanced research methods curriculum and learning model, with mentoring and support for one year while fellows complete their research projects.
-The 2021 RTI fellows were chosen by a selective submission process with an emphasis on a desire to learn, enthusiasm for research, and the quality and promise of their proposed research projects.
+The institute provides high-quality advanced research methods curriculum and learning model, with mentoring and support for one year while participants complete their research projects.
+The 2021 RTI fellow candidates were chosen by a selective submission process with an emphasis on a desire to learn, enthusiasm for research, and the quality and promise of their proposed research projects.

 Lauren Adkins, AHIP, https://orcid.org/0000-0002-0914-2086, is an Assistant University Librarian, University of Florida Health Science Center Libraries.
 She is a liaison librarian to the University of Florida College of Pharmacy and the department of Pharmacology and Therapeutics in the College of Medicine.
 Her job responsibilities include providing instruction, reference, and liaison services.
 She received her master’s of arts in library science from the University of South Florida.
 Her RTI project will investigate the impact of incorporating critical library instruction theory, practices, and pedagogy in an academic health science center library liaisons’ course-integrated instruction.